 LIBA 200A.
-Culture and Expression: Prehistory to the Middle

-Ages.
-Interdisciplinary seminar on cultural movements, figures, and art forms of eras from prehistory to the Middle Ages.
+Culture and Expression: Prehistory to the Late Antiquity.
+Interdisciplinary seminar on cultural movements, figures, and art forms of eras from prehistory to the late antiquity, when European culture transitioned from the classical Greco-Roman to the early medieval.
 Focus on the West with some global comparison.
 Emphasis on theoretical perspectives, methods, and research techniques germane to the liberal arts.
 Fall only.
 3 units.

 LIBA 200B.
-Culture and Expression: Renaissance to the Present.

-Interdisciplinary seminar on cultural movements, figures and art forms of eras from the Renaissance to the present.
+Culture and Expression: Middle Ages and Renaissance.
+Interdisciplinary seminar on cultural movements, figures and art forms of the European Middle Ages and the Renaissance.
 Focus on the West with some global comparison.
 Emphasis on theoretical perspectives, methods and research techniques germane to the liberal arts.
 Prerequisite: LIBA 200A or instructor permission.
 Spring only.
 3 units.